 Winter holidays spent with family are magical: bundling up your little ones in their down ski suits, watching them master their first ski turns, laughing together over bread dropped in the fondue and evenings spent playing games by the fire.

-Set within the first UNESCO World Natural Heritage Site in the Alps, the three mountain villages are entirely car free, accessed only by ski lift, guaranteeing peace and quiet as well as a safe environment for little ones.
-Furthermore, virtually all the hotels, chalets and apartments in the villages are ski-in/ski-out, making for effortless access to the Arena's 104km of pistes (cunningly avoiding any tearful ski carrying tantrums).
-Of these, over a third are beginner friendly and nearly half suitable for intermediates, making this an idyllic place for children and adults alike.
-And that's by no means all: there are four dedicated kid's areas, four fun parks, a snowpark and a half pipe.
-For budding Bode Millers, there's even a competitive high-speed course on Fiescheralp and a timed giant slalom course on Bettmeralp - download race times, photographs and video of your descent for ultimate Facebragging rights.
+Set within the first UNESCO World Natural Heritage Site in the Alps, the three mountain villages are car free and accessed by ski lift, guaranteeing peace and quiet as well as a safe environment for little ones.
+Ski-in, ski-out are magic words to a skier – and magic that is possible almost everywhere in the Aletsch Arena.
+Most holiday accommodation on this sunny car-free plateau is right at the pistes.
+Therefore you can easily buy your breakfast, enjoy a fantastic home-made dish in one of the traditional restaurants and go to a concert by ski.
+Short distances and a big variety of pistes, perfect for families.
+There’s 104km of pistes, over a third of which are beginner friendly and nearly half suitable for intermediates, making Aletsch Arena great for children and adults alike.
+And that's not all: there are four dedicated kid's areas, four fun parks, a snowpark and a half pipe.
+There's even a competitive high-speed course on Fiescheralp and a timed giant slalom course on Bettmeralp .

-By no means “limited” to snowsure downhill skiing terrain and freestyle parks, Aletsch Arena is also home to kilometres of scenic cross-country ski, snowshoeing and winter walking trails.
-As you explore these trails, soak up mesmerising views of the Aletsch Glacier and some of Switzerland's most iconic peaks, including the Matterhorn and Jungfraujoch.
-Join the locals tobogganing on the gentle Blätz piste or really push the sledge out with a fondue in the cosy mountain restaurant atop Fiescheralp before donning head torches and being guided down the 13km-long sledging trail to the pretty town of Lax.
+Aletsch Arena is also home to kilometres of scenic cross-country ski, snowshoeing and winter walking trails, which provide mesmerising views of the Aletsch Glacier and some of Switzerland's most iconic peaks, including the Matterhorn and Jungfraujoch.

 Lying at the very heart of the extensive 4 Vallées ski area, Nendaz combines direct access to Switzerland’s largest ski area with a tranquil, authentic mountain experience.